 Let’s take a look at some tips that might be interesting for making the most out of your online advertising strategies:

 #1.
 First of all, re-evaluate and redo your acquisition strategies…

-And take into account factors such as the fact that people are shopping online and that they may be tapping into new markets amidst the coronavirus pandemic.
+Take into account factors such as the fact that people are continuously shopping online and that they may be tapping into new markets amid the coronavirus pandemic.

-You should be on top of how changing markets might affect or are already affecting your business.
-It’s the perfect time to give a try to Clever Ads free online tools for starting your advertising strategy quickly and for free.
+You should be on top of how changing markets are affecting your business.
+It’s the perfect time to give a try to Clever Ads FREE online tools to revamp your strategy.

 #2.
-If you were already investing in paid online acquisition channels…
+If you’ve been investing in paid online acquisition channels…

 You should review your accounts and adjust the changing click and impression volumes to changing costs.